felixwrt/token-editor/README.md

 https://github.com/user-attachments/assets/87eebca5-e3de-430f-b02e-f27e57f9d396

-Not that I'm typing the three space characters myself.
+Note that I'm typing the three space characters myself.
 When moving the cursor, I need to do extra key presses to move over the whitespace characters.

 An alternative that requires less typing is to omit space characters that aren't necessary.
 Typing the same code, but without spaces (`=a-b`):